apache/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

 The communications between the Routers and the State Store are cached (with timed expiration for freshness).
 This improves the performance of the system.

+#### Router heartbeat
+The Router periodically heartbeats its state to the State Store.

 #### NameNode heartbeat
 For this role, the Router periodically checks the state of a NameNode (usually on the same server) and reports their high availability (HA) state and load/space status to the State Store.